VentuzTechnology/Ventuz.Extension.prerelease/README.md

 }
 ```

 The class `VxPersistentData` is used to serialize/deserialize simple primitive data as Dictionary (Key-Value-Pairs).
-It only supports the following primitve types.
+It only supports the following primitive types.
 For more complex data you should consider using JSON text or base64 encoded binary data.

 ```c#
     bool,